 Aldin and I hiked up to the Fortress and replenished ourselves with Ambronite, a drinkable super meal that takes hunger away for 4-5 hours.
 It is made with organic food, quick to prepare (just pour the contents in water and shake) and tastes like oats and fresh nuts.
 It’s a handy drink if you’re hiking or traveling for long periods of time and I highly recommend it!

 What I really enjoyed about Salzburg was wandering through old pathways and streets like what you see here.
-This is called Steingasse according to an Instagram friend, and it was simply lovely walking down the cobblestoned narrow street in this quiet area.
+This is called Steingasse according to a friend, and it was simply lovely walking down the cobblestoned narrow street in this quiet area.